DIMESTeam/DIMES/README.md

 #### Installation

-Before running our code, please ensure **PyTorch Scatter** is already installed and then install our TSP sampler:
+Before installing our TSP sampler, please ensure **PyTorch Scatter 2.0.7** is already installed.

+**Notice:** According to [this issue](https://github.com/DIMESTeam/DIMES/issues/2#issuecomment-1375406648), some later versions of PyTorch Scatter have different function names so they are incompatible with our TSP sampler.

+Then, install our TSP sampler:

 ```bash
 cd TSP